interviewcrew/hub/prompt_plan.md

 3. Create a separate function `getInterviewerWithCredits(interviewerId)` that dynamically calculates credits.
 4. Write unit tests for these server actions.

+## Phase 6: Codebase Refactoring & Quality Improvements

+This phase is dedicated to improving the overall quality, stability, and security of the codebase.

+### Prompt 6.1: Fix Linting Issues and Add Pre-commit Hook

+- Identify and fix all existing ESLint issues across the codebase.
+- Install and configure Husky to manage Git hooks.
+- Install and configure `lint-staged` to run checks only on staged files.
+- Create a `pre-commit` hook that runs `lint-staged`.
+- Configure `lint-staged` to:
+  - Run `eslint --fix` on all staged `*.{js,jsx,ts,tsx}` files.
+  - Run the `npm test` script to execute all unit tests.
+- Verify that commits are blocked if linting or tests fail.

+### Prompt 6.2: Set Up Integration Testing with a Test Database

+- In `docker-compose.yml`, add a new service for a dedicated test database (e.g., `test-db`).
+- Create a new Vitest configuration file (e.g., `vitest.config.integration.ts`) that:
+  - Connects to the test database using a specific environment variable (e.g., `TEST_DATABASE_URL`).
+  - Specifies a different test file pattern to find integration tests (e.g., `**/*.integration.test.ts`).
+- Create a setup file for integration tests (`src/tests/setup-integration.ts`) that:
+  - Connects to the test database.
+  - Runs all migrations before tests start.
+  - Truncates all tables between tests to ensure isolation.
+- Add a new script to `package.json`: `"test:integration": "vitest --config vitest.config.integration.ts --run"`.
+- Update the `.husky/pre-commit` script to run both `npm test` and `npm run test:integration`.
+- Write a sample integration test for a server action (e.g., `createClient.integration.test.ts`) to verify the setup.

+### Prompt 6.3: Remediate NPM Package Vulnerabilities

+- Run `npm audit` and save the report to analyze vulnerabilities.
+- For each vulnerability, determine the best course of action (update, override, etc.).
+- Run `npm audit fix` or manually update `package.json` for packages that need a major version bump.
+- After updating, run all tests (`npm test` and `npm run test:integration`) to ensure no breaking changes were introduced.
+- If necessary, update the code to conform to the new package versions.
+- Commit the `package-lock.json` and any code changes.

-## Phase 6: Account Manager (AM) UI - Basic Management Pages
+## Phase 7: Account Manager (AM) UI - Basic Management Pages

 This phase starts building the frontend for Account Managers to manage the core entities.
 We'll use shadcn/ui components.

-### Prompt 6.1: Placeholder Authentication & AM Layout
+### Prompt 7.1: Placeholder Authentication & AM Layout

 1. Implement a very basic placeholder authentication mechanism for AMs.
 For MVP, this could be:
    - A single, hardcoded AM user or a simple check for a specific header/cookie.
    - Create a `src/lib/auth.ts` with a function like `getCurrentUser()` that returns a mock AM object or null.
    - Protect relevant API routes and pages using this mock authentication.
 2. Create a basic layout for the AM section of the application in `src/app/(am)/layout.tsx`.
 This layout should include:
    - A simple sidebar navigation (using shadcn/ui `Sheet` for mobile and a fixed sidebar for desktop if desired, or just simple links).
    - Links to: Dashboard (to be created), Clients, Positions, Candidates, Interviewers, Assignment Library.
    - A main content area.
 3. Use shadcn/ui components for styling.

-### Prompt 6.2: AM UI - Client Management Page
+### Prompt 7.2: AM UI - Client Management Page

 1. Create a new page at `src/app/(am)/clients/page.tsx`.
 2. This page should allow AMs to:
    - List all Clients in a shadcn/ui `Table`.
 Display columns like Name, Contact Info, Assigned AM (Name/Email).
    - Include a "Create New Client" button (using shadcn/ui `Button` and `Dialog` with a `Form`).
    - The form (using `zod` for validation via `react-hook-form`, and shadcn/ui `Form` components) should allow input for Client `name`, `contactInfo`, and selection of an `AccountManager` (fetch AMs to populate a `Select` component).
    - Actions per client in the table: Edit (opens a similar dialog/form), Delete (with confirmation dialog).
 3. Implement Server Actions for data operations (e.g., using Server Actions for create, update, delete operations) and use `useEffect` for initial data fetching with Server Actions.
 4. Ensure proper state management for the form, dialogs, and list updates.
 5. Write basic component tests with Vitest if possible (e.g., for form validation logic or component rendering).

-### Prompt 6.3: AM UI - Position Management Page
+### Prompt 7.3: AM UI - Position Management Page

 1. Create a new page at `src/app/(am)/positions/page.tsx`.
 2. This page should allow AMs to:
    - List all Positions in a shadcn/ui `Table`.
 Columns: Job Title, Client Name, AM Name, Status (derived or simple).
    - Filter positions by Client (using a `Select` populated with clients).
    - "Create New Position" button (Dialog + Form).
      - Form fields: Select Client, Job Title, Job Posting Details, Tech Stacks (e.g., a tag input or comma-separated string), Comp Range, Culture Notes.
 AM is pre-filled or selectable.
    - Actions per position: Edit, Delete, View Details (navigates to a position detail page - to be created next).
 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components and `react-hook-form` with Zod.

-### Prompt 6.4: AM UI - Position Detail Page & Interview Step Management
+### Prompt 7.4: AM UI - Position Detail Page & Interview Step Management

 1. Create a dynamic route page at `src/app/(am)/positions/[positionId]/page.tsx`.
 2. This page should display details of a specific Position (fetched using `positionId`).
 3. Below the position details, display a section for managing its `InterviewStep`s:
    - List existing steps in a table (Sequence, Name, Type, Assignment Name).
    - Allow reordering of steps (drag-and-drop if feasible for MVP, otherwise manual sequence number editing).
    - "Add Interview Step" button (Dialog + Form).
      - Form fields: Sequence Number, Name, Type (Select: Live Coding, System Design etc.), Original Assignment (Select populated from `OriginalAssignment` library), Scheduling Link (text input), Email Template (textarea).
    - Actions per step: Edit, Delete.
 4. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 5. Use shadcn/ui components.

-### Prompt 6.5: AM UI - Original Assignment Library Page
+### Prompt 7.5: AM UI - Original Assignment Library Page

 1. Create a new page at `src/app/(am)/assignments/page.tsx`.
 2. This page should allow AMs to:
    - List all `OriginalAssignment`s in a shadcn/ui `Table`.
 Columns: Name, Google Doc File ID, Drive Folder Path.
    - "Add New Assignment" button (Dialog + Form).
      - Form fields: Name, Google Doc File ID (manually entered string), Drive Folder Path (manually entered string).
    - Actions per assignment: Edit, Delete.
 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components.

-### Prompt 6.6: AM UI - Candidate Management Page (Manual Import & List)
+### Prompt 7.6: AM UI - Candidate Management Page (Manual Import & List)

 1. Create a new page at `src/app/(am)/candidates/page.tsx`.
 2. This page should allow AMs to:
    - List all `Candidate`s in a shadcn/ui `Table`.
 Columns: Name, Email, Position (Job Title), Current Status, Current Step Name (if applicable).
    - Filter candidates by Position and/or Status.
    - "Import Candidate" (Create New) button (Dialog + Form).
      - Form fields: Select Position, Name, Email, Resume Info (textarea or link).
 Status defaults to 'New'.
    - Actions per candidate: View Details (navigates to candidate detail page - to be created), Edit basic info, Delete.
 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components.

-### Prompt 6.7: AM UI - Interviewer Management Page
+### Prompt 7.7: AM UI - Interviewer Management Page

 1. Create a new page at `src/app/(am)/interviewers/page.tsx`.
 2. This page should allow AMs to:
    - List all `Interviewer`s in a shadcn/ui `Table`.
 Columns: Name, Email, Accrued Credits, Active Status.
    - "Add New Interviewer" button (Dialog + Form).
      - Form fields: Name, Email, Scheduling Tool Identifier (optional).
 Credits default to 0.
    - Actions per interviewer: Edit, Toggle Active Status, Manually Adjust Credits (simple +/- form).
 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components.

-## Phase 7: AM Dashboard & Candidate Workflow UI
+## Phase 8: AM Dashboard & Candidate Workflow UI

 This phase focuses on the AM's primary interface for managing the candidate flow.

-### Prompt 7.1: AM Dashboard UI - Candidate Workflow Display
+### Prompt 8.1: AM Dashboard UI - Candidate Workflow Display

 1. Create the AM Dashboard page at `src/app/(am)/dashboard/page.tsx`.
 2. The dashboard should display candidates requiring AM action.
 A Kanban board (using a library like `react-beautiful-dnd` or simpler columns if dnd is too complex for MVP) or a task-oriented list is suitable.